splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/reassign-shift.rst

 .. meta::
    :description: Steps to reassign a full on-call shift or parts of a shift.

-You can reassign full or partial on-call shifts to other responders if you are unable to be on on-call.
+You can reassign full or partial on-call shifts to other team members if you are unable to be on on-call.
 Alternatively, you can also take a current or future shift from someone.
 This is helpful if the current on-call responder is unable to reassign the shift themselves, for example during an emergency.

-Reassign
+There are two ways to reassign shifts, depending on what page you are viewing in Incident Intelligence:

+* From the main Incident Intelligence page, select :guilabel:`On-call Schedule`.
+In the side-pane that opens, select :guilabel:`Reassign Shift`.
+* From the Incident Management page, select the :guilabel:`On-call schedules` tab, then :guilabel:`Reassign shift`

 .. _reassign-shift-to-other:

 Reassign a full or partial shift
 ========================================

-If you are unable to complete a current or upcoming shift, you can reassign all or part of that shift to another responder.
+If you are unable to complete a current or upcoming shift, you can reassign all or part of that shift to another team member.

-To access your on-call schedule follow these steps:
+To reassign your shift follow these steps:

 #.
 On the :guilabel:`Incidents` or :guilabel:`Alerts` tab in Incident Intelligence, select :guilabel:`You are currently on call` if you are on call or :guilabel:`On-call schedules` if you are not on call.
 #.
 Select :guilabel:`Sync to calendar`.